g-leech/argmin-gravitas/_posts/2022-10-17-forced-association.markdown

 date:       2022-11-09
 author:     Gavin

-img:        "/img/DALLE - happily alone in a meadow, blue sky, watercolours 4k cropped.jpg"
+img:        "/img/happy man alone in a beautiful meadow on a sunny day, watercolour, trending on artstation 4k.jpg"
 published:  true
 visible:    1